learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ## Continuing To Build

-With an `index.html` file created, it is possible to add additional files to the site to incorporate CSS and JavaScript.
+With an `index.html` file created, we can now add additional files to the site to incorporate CSS and JavaScript.
 One of the great things about GitHub Pages is that your published website will automatically update as you make changes to the repository files and push them to your remote.
 The process for updating becomes:

 - Create or modify a file
 - Add, commit, and push it to your remote